ikegwukc/ikegwukc/README.md

 ### Hi there 👋🏾

-My Name is Kelechi Ikegwu, I'm currently a Data Scientist working in Industry.
+My Name is Kelechi Ikegwu, I'm currently an Senior AI Engineer.

 **Outside of work I am working on:**
-- Refactoring my personal website with Django
+- Developing a roguelite
-- Implementing cool simulations 😎
+- Reviewing Cool Papers
-- Developing metroidvanias and rougelites
+- Or hiking!

 <!--
 **ikegwukc/ikegwukc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.